thacherT1D/webdevstuff/Auth/Express:_Authorization_&_Middleware.desc.md

 ### Objectives

-* Use application-level middleware to redirect all unauthenticated requests to all routes that appear "after" that middleware
+1. Use application-level middleware to redirect all unauthenticated requests to all routes that appear "after" that middleware.
-* Use middleware sub-stacks to redirect all unauthorized requests to all routes that use that middleware
+1. Use middleware sub-stacks to redirect all unauthorized requests to all routes that use that middleware.
-* Describe what Express middleware is and how next() works
+1. Describe what Express middleware is and how next() works.
-* Draw a middleware chain when given an express app (including both application-level and route-level middleware)
+1. Draw a middleware chain when given an express app (including both application-level and route-level middleware).

 ### Key Terms

 **Authentication**
-This refers to the process by which a server identifies a client **Authorization**
+- This refers to the process by which a server identifies a client.
+**Authorization**
-This refers to the process by which a server decides what a client can access
+- This refers to the process by which a server decides what a client can access.

 ### Overview
 This learning experience should prepare you to provide fine-grained access control to clients, and organize your authentication and authorization code.